Arizard/less-coffee-hugo/content/posts/aws-bedrock-hackathon-2024/index.md

 ### How can we handle dynamic and static websites?

-The simple answer was to use a headless Chromium browser to execute the javascript required for dynamic webpages.
+To handle dynamic websites, we used a headless Chromium browser.
 We achieved this using Puppeteer.
 However, this increased the memory and CPU usage of the Lambda, and added an extra 10s to the crawling time.

 ### The fastest time-to-market